wilmix8/WEB8.0/README.md

  WEB8.0(OJ7)  will work without the installation Java Jdk compiler.

+The Java class file is .class  but  Web8.0(OJ7) file is  .jclass and .exe and java is  not incuded here.
+This  web8.0(OJ7) P.L is  entirely different from orginal java/j2ee.

+This  is only for  WEB8.0  professionals , Dotnet  professionals, Python professionals, and C/C++ professionals
+This  WEB8.0(OJ7) compiler is under construction 80% is over.
-That we can see the Screen shot.
-WEB8.0(OJ7)  borrows CJava runtime from Gdollar P.L.I will change it later when i release the WEB8.0(OJ7)  P.L.Also you can see  web8c.exe , and Web8 entirely different and run without installation of Java compiler JDK.You can see the ScreenShot for your Reference which given below..
+You can see the ScreenShot for your Reference which given below..
+(if it  is  released then it will be published)

 ScreenShot about  WEB8.0(OJ7)  Evidence
 -----------------------------------
-This  screen shot will be changed  due to
+This  screen shot will be  changed when WEB8.0(OJ7) compiler is implemented.
+This is not for  java/j2ee professionals to focus it.
-OakJava7 is  renamed  to  Web8.0(OJ7)

 Note:
 ====